madolphe/layerforge/README.md

 ## Usage

-The project uses tmm_fast to compute optical properties of multi-layer materials.
+LayerForge utilizes tmm-fast to compute optical properties of multilayer materials.
 The workflow consists of:

 1. Generating random material sequences with specified thicknesses
 2. Computing their optical properties (absorption/reflection spectra)